C3-PRO/c3-pro-ios-framework/INSTALL.md

 - ResearchKit.framework
 - CryptoSwift.framework
 - SQLite.framework
+- JWT.framework

 ![Embed](./assets/install-step-3.png)

 #### 4. Add Target Dependencies

-Add all embedded libraries to your _“Target Dependencies”_ so they get build whenever you build your app.
+Add all embedded libraries to your _“Target Dependencies”_ so they get built whenever you build your app.
 Still in the _“General”_ tab scroll up to _“Target Dependencies”_.
 Click on the <key>+</key> button and add: